-Banner Credit: 1 TO 4

-Billable Hours: 1 TO 4
+Banner Credit: 1 TO 4 Billable Hours: 1 TO 4

 Grading Type

+Grading type: Letter Grade

+Alternate Grading Type (optional):

+Available for DFR: No

+Repeatability

-May this course be repeated?
+May this course Yes

-Indicate one type for the course:

-Special topics, seminars
+be repeated?
+Indicate one type for the course: Special topics, seminars

-May students Yes

-register more than once in the same
+May studentsYesregister more thanonce in the sameterm?

-term?
+For how many total Graduate: 8

+hours?
+Is "if topics vary" a qualifier: Yes
-May this course be Yes

-repeated in separate terms?
+May this course be Yes repeated in separate terms?

+For how many total Graduate: 12 hours?

+Is "if topics vary" a qualifier: Yes

-Repeatable May be repeated up to 8 hours in same semester or statement: up to 12 hours in separate semesters, if topics vary.
+Repeatable statement:May be repeated up to 8 hours in same semester or up to 12 hours in separate semesters, if topics vary.

-Concurrent
+Credit Restrictions

+Prerequisites: Credit or concurrent enrollment in GSD 511, or consent of instructor.

-Enrollment
+Concurrent Enrollment Statement: \\\\\

+10/31/23, 9:44 AM

-Restricted Audience
+Restricted Audience Statement: